micahlingle/drumkit-sim/README.md

 ### Mar 25, 2025
 Added peak finding algorithm (with ≥80% accuracy in initial tests!)

+This marks an improvement over the initial segmentation method, as that would not distinguish individual hit sounds close together with a shared noise floor.

+Ultimately, the goal is to be able to support 16th notes, 32nd notes, and eventually flams.
+We'll see, but wanted to get the initial audio pipeline set up.

+Here's the initial results.

 Using `datasets/snaps.wav`, we can see 5 peaks found for 4 snaps.

 ![](https://i.postimg.cc/gchrHBBG/amplitudes.png)